mike14747/rmlbb2/docs/schemaValidation.md

                 properties: {
                     topicId: {
                         bsonType: 'int',
-                        description: 'topicId must be a positive integer and is required' },
+                        description: 'topicId must be a positive integer and is required',
+                        minimum: 1
+                    },
                     replyId: {
+                        description: 'replyId must be a positive integer and is required',
                         oneOf: [
                             {
                                 bsonType: 'int',